Trump Iran photo tweet raises worries about disclosure of U.S. surveillance secrets

 Trump has offered to hold talks with Iran but Tehran says first it must get relief from U.S. sanctions.

-Reporting by Steve Holland; additional reporting by Jonathan Landay and Tim Ahmann; Editing by Mary Milliken and Grant McCool
+Reporting by Steve Holland; additional reporting by Jeff Mason, Jonathan Landay and Tim Ahmann; Editing by Mary Milliken and Grant McCool